4 Bedroom Home in Valley - $525,000

-INCREDIBLE CUSTOM-BUILT HOME WITH 4 BEDROOMS AND 4 BATHS SITTING ON 5 ACRES.
-OPEN FLOOR PLAN, MATCHING GRANITE COUNTERTOPS IN KITCHEN AND BATHS.
-HOME HAS A WOOD BURNING STONE VENEER FIREPLACE & STAINLEES STEEL APPLIANCES INCLUDING A DOUBLE OVEN, DOUBLE DOOR REFRIGERATOR, MICROWAVE AND DISHWASHER.
-BEAUTIFUL BRAZILIAN TIGER WOOD FLOORS THROUGH OUT THE HOME WITH CARPET IN ALL BEDROOMS.
-UPSTAIRS ARE TWO BEDROOMS AND A FULL BATH WITH GREAT VIEWS OF THE HOME AND LAND FROM THE UPSTAIRS HALLWAY.
-LAUNDRY ROOM IS ALSO FURNISHED WITH WASHER AND DRYER.
-JUST STEPS FROM THE KITCHEN YOU WILL FIND THE SCREENED IN PORCH THAT HAS BEEN CONVERTED INTO AN WONDERFUL ENTERTAINMENT AREA.
-FULLY FINISHED LARGE BASEMENT WITH A FULL BATH THAT IS CURRENTLY SET UP AS A GAME ROOM/MAN CAVE.
-BASEMENT HAS DOUBLE FRENCH DOORS THAT OPEN TO SALTWATER POOL AND HOT TUB AREA ON ONE SIDE AND AN EXIT TO THE GARAGE ON THE OTHER.
+CUSTOM-BUILT HOME WITH 4 BRS AND 4 BAS SITTING ON 5 ACRES.
+OPEN FLOOR PLAN.
+WOOD BURNING STONE VENEER FIREPLACE & STAINLEES STEEL APPLIANCES INCLUDING A DOUBLE OVEN, DOUBLE DOOR FRIDGE, MICROWAVE AND DISHWASHER.
+BEAUTIFUL BRAZILIAN TIGER WOOD FLOORS THROUGH OUT THE HOME WITH CARPET IN BEDROOMS.
+UPSTAIRS ARE TWO BRS AND A FULL BA WITH GREAT VIEWS OF THE HOME AND LAND FROM THE UPSTAIRS CATWALK.
+LAUNDRY ROOM IS FURNISHED WITH WASHER AND DRYER.
+JUST STEPS FROM THE KITCHEN YOU WILL FIND THE SCREENED IN PORCH/ENTERTAINMENT AREA.
+FULLY FINISHED LARGE BASEMENT WITH A FULL BATH THAT IS CURRENTLY SET UP AS A GAME ROOM AND HAS DOUBLE FRENCH DOORS THAT OPEN TO SALTWATER POOL AND HOT TUB AREA ON ONE SIDE AND AN EXIT TO THE GARAGE ON THE OTHER.
 SIDE.
-2 ATTACHED GARAGES WITH 5 SPACES AVAILABLE AND ANOTHER 2 CAR GARAGE THAT IS DETACHED.
+2 ATTACHED GARAGES WITH 4 SPACES AVAILABLE AND ANOTHER 2 CAR GARAGE THAT IS DETACHED.
 TANKLESS WATER HEATER.
-THIS HOME IS ALL ELECTRIC!!!
+HOME IS ALL ELECTRIC!!!
 SECURITY SYSTEM STAYS, SIMPLY SAFE AND RING DOORBELL.
-ONE CAMERA IS SET UP SPECIFICALLY TO WATCH THE POOL AREA.
 THIS HOUSE SITS ON 5 ACRES WITH WALKING AND ATV TRAILS THROUGHOUT.

 4 Bedroom Home in Valley - $525,000